Best Burial & Final Expense Insurance Companies in 2025

 Term Life Insurance

 According to the American Council of Life Insurers' 2024 Life Insurers Fact Book, 39.5% of new individual life policies in 2023, or 3.8 million policies, were term life insurance.
-These policies provide coverage for a specific amount of time, whether 10, 20 or 30 years.
-They're also more affordable than permanent life insurance, so they may be a better option if you're relatively young and healthy.
+Term life policies provide coverage for a specific amount of time, whether 10, 20 or 30 years.
+Term life policies are also more affordable than permanent life insurance, so term life insurance may be a better option if you're relatively young and healthy.

 2. 2